 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry make semiconductors (computer chips) and other components used in electronic devices.
-Major US companies include Intel, Samsung Electronics America, Qualcomm, and Texas Instruments.
-Top international manufacturers include Samsung Electronics of South Korea, Sharp Corporation of Japan, and Flextronics International of Singapore.
+Major companies include Intel, Micron Technology, and Texas Instruments (all based in the US), along with Samsung Electronics (South Korea), Sharp Corporation (Japan), and Flextronics International (Singapore).

 Worldwide semiconductor sales are about $300 billion a year, according to the Semiconductor Industry Association.
 The Asia/Pacific region accounts for 55 percent of semiconductor sales, followed by the Americas (18 percent), Japan (15 percent), and Europe (12 percent).

-The US semiconductor and electronic component manufacturing industry consists of about 4,300 companies with combined annual revenue of about $120 billion.
-The industry is expected to grow at a low rate in the next two years.
-Industry growth challenges include increased competition from foreign manufacturers.
+The US semiconductor and electronic component manufacturing industry consists of about 4,300 companies with combined annual revenue of about $125 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options